 4. Team NetSPI at DEF CON

 We may be biased but learning from colleagues at DEF CON was certainly a “greatest moment” from the conference.
-This year, Portland-based practice director Karl Fosaaen and our newest NetSPI practice director Chad Rikansrud presented at the conference.
+This year, Portland-based director Karl Fosaaen and our newest NetSPI director Chad Rikansrud presented at the conference.

 Karl is one of the foremost experts on Azure penetration testing.
 His presentation at the DEF CON Cloud Village focused on Azure password extraction.
 In the talk he showcases how to use the password extraction functionality in MicroBurst, a toolkit he created that contains tools for attacking different layers of an Azure tenant.
 He also walked through a real example of how it was used to find a critical issue in the Azure permissions model that resulted in a fix from Microsoft.
 For those that missed Karl’s talk, register for his upcoming webinar: Azure Pentesting: Extracting All the Azure Passwords.